yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 The city (when it does anything) typically just shuffles people around, does a quick cleanup, and then forgets about the area for a while.
-The conditions have little to do with the buildings, and more to do with whatever the city is happening to allow or not allow on the sidewalks at any particular time and place.
+The conditions have little to do with the buildings, and more to do with whatever the city is allowing or not allowing on the sidewalks at any particular time and place.

 #### The stats show that SF is doing well.
 Assaults, burglaries (substitute some other metric here) are down!

 First of all, I care more about what I see with my eyes than any statistics.
-Secondly, when the police take hours to respond to even serious crimes like shootings [^5] or commercial burglaries [^6], the incentive to report things goes way down.
+Secondly, when the police take hours to respond to even serious crimes like commercial burglaries [^5] or shootings [^6], the incentive to report things goes way down.

 #### Other cities in the US are just as bad.
 Stop picking on SF!